This post was updated on Oct 30, 2023

 - Your partner needs some time alone.
 When you’re in a relationship, it can be difficult to find an opportunity to spend some quality time on your own, especially if you have children.
 If you notice your partner is spending more time on their phone or playing video games, they may be craving some time off.

 - They are under a great deal of stress.
 Emotional withdrawal is a common mechanism for coping with stress.
 Your partner may be experiencing some turmoil in their personal or professional life which may be causing them to pull away from you.
 Try talking to them about the levels of stress in their life.

 - They may not feel the same way anymore.
 If you’ve been together for a while and haven’t really worked on deepening intimacy, it’s possible that your partner has mixed feelings about the relationship.
-Have a serious conversation about it, but give your partner some time to prepare.
+Have a serious, open and honest conversation about it, but give your partner some time to prepare.